Simrgeta/Abebe-Geatchew-App/README.md

 ### 3. Run the app:
 * **Connect a physical device or set up an emulator.**
 * **Click the** `Run` **button in Android Studio.**

+## Usage

+You can use the app for day to day marketing activities, while shoopping, for contolling your cash flow, etc...
+Here is a step by step guide to start using the app:

+1. Launch the app.
+2. Wait for a few ssconds and you will see a login page.
+If you already have an account, just log in.
+If you dont have an account, tap `Don't have an account?
+Sign up` then enter your information and verify your account.
+3. That's it!
+You can now enjoy all our services anytime, anywhere.

+**Note: You must always turn on** `Mobile Data` **or** `Wi-Fi` **when the app is launching or while you export data to cloud servers.
+After the app finished loading, you can turn off your mobile data or wi-fi**

+## Licence

+This project is licensed under a custom license.
+See the [LICENSE](LICENSE) file for more details.